-Melbourne is a one of the most multicultural city in the world, and there are over 80,000 people who has Vietnam culture background live in this city.
-When it comes to the wedding, Vietnamese normally choose to honor their culture’s wedding traditions.
-A traditional Vietnamese wedding normally has the Bride Receiving, Vietnamese Tea Ceremony, Lunch Catering, Back To Groom’s House.
-Moreover, the Vietnamese wedding in Melbourne has their own Modern Catholic Infusion.
+Melbourne is one of the most multicultural cities in the world, and there are over 80,000 people who have Vietnam culture background live in this city.
+When it comes to the wedding, Vietnamese normally choose to honour their culture’s wedding traditions.
+A traditional Vietnamese wedding normally has the bride receiving, Vietnamese tea ceremony, lunch catering, back to the groom’s house.
+Moreover, the Vietnamese wedding in Melbourne has its own modern Catholic infusion.

-The Vietnamese wedding normally start off middle in the morning.
+Vietnamese weddings normally start off middle in the morning.
 The groom and his groomsmen wear the traditional blue or yellow Vietnam wedding attire, presenting the Vietnamese wedding gift such as betel leaves, fruit, cake and roast pig in red lacquered boxes with red handkerchief cover on top.
-The bride’s family may also sets off the firecrackers to welcome the groom’s arriving.
+The bride’s family may also set off the firecrackers to welcome the groom’s arriving.

 The bride, in her red traditional wedding dress – ao dai, meets the groom in front of her ancestor’s altar.
 Next, the couple burns the incense stick, asking their ancestor to approve their marriage and bless them.
-Sometimes, a candle ceremony with speech is organised.
+Sometimes, a candle ceremony with a speech is organized.
 The couple lights a candle as a symbolism of unity between the two families.
-The both sides of the parents share some encouraging words to the new couple.
+Both sides of the parents share some encouraging words to the new couple.

 Vietnamese Tea Ceremony